 Breaking down ROE — the mother of all ratios

 Firstly, Return on Equity, or ROE, is simply the percentage of last years’ earning against the book value of shareholders’ equity.
 An ROE of 12.69% implies $0.13 returned on every $1 invested.
 While a higher ROE is preferred in most cases, there are several other factors we should consider before drawing any conclusions.

 Return on Equity = Net Profit ÷ Shareholders Equity

-ROE is measured against cost of equity in order to determine the efficiency of China XD Plastics’s equity capital deployed.
-Its cost of equity is 17.05%.
-Since China XD Plastics’s return does not cover its cost, with a difference of -12.30%, this means its current use of equity is not efficient and not sustainable.
-Very simply, China XD Plastics pays more for its capital than what it generates in return.
-ROE can be dissected into three distinct ratios: net profit margin, asset turnover, and financial leverage.
+ROE is measured against cost of equity in order to determine the efficiency of CXDC’s equity capital deployed.
+Its cost of equity is 17.53%.
+Given a discrepancy of -4.84% between return and cost, this indicated that CXDC may be paying more for its capital than what it’s generating in return.
+ROE can be split up into three useful ratios: net profit margin, asset turnover, and financial leverage.
 This is called the Dupont Formula:

 ROE = profit margin × asset turnover × financial leverage